leytilera/addonscript-spec/docs/concepts/flags.md

 These are relational flags, which can only be used for [relations](../schema/relation.md).

 - `included` This flag specifies, that the related addon is included in this one.
 This also means, that if some addon requires the related addon, it can also be installed with this addon instead.
+Relations with this flag must have an exact version specified, a version range, which includes multiple versions is not allowed.
+If this flag is used together with `required` or `optional`, the files of the related addon will be installed like if the relation wouldn't have this flag, relations of the related addon will however be ignored since AddonScript assumes, that they are already covered by this addon.
 - `incompatible` This flag specifies, that the related addon is incompatible to this one.
 This means, that they can't be installed together in the same instance.
 - `launch` This flag specifies, that the related addon should take care of the Minecraft launch process.
 It can only